“Mindfulness is about being fully awake in our lives. It is about perceiving the exquisite vividness of each moment.”

 Oxford Mindfulness Centre

-I can’t guarantee you won’t become increasingly drawn to spirituality, or even to Buddhism, as your practice deepens.
+My may feel increasingly spiritual as your practice deepens.
 That is entirely a matter for you!
 Some of the readings I recommend, for example, will be rooted in these areas, and you’ll be able to take what you need from them to enhance your own mindful life.

-As for me – I’ve been drawn to a spiritual world view for many years, and Buddhist philosophy makes increasing sense to me.
+I’ve been drawn to a spiritual world view for many years, and Buddhist philosophy makes increasing sense to me.
 No doubt I’ll be blogging about that in the coming months.
-I hope it goes without saying you will always be free to accept or reject any of that content.

 Is there a difference between mindfulness and meditation?